shotgunsoftware/tk-framework-desktopclient/docs/index.rst

 ==================================================

-The Shotgun Desktop Client Framework implements a client that can communicate with Shotgun Create. has the capabilities to communicate with Shotgun Create.
-This client takes a Shotgun
+The Shotgun Desktop Client Framework implements a client that can communicate with Shotgun Create.
+This client can be used to run various commands in Shotgun Create.

 .. automodule:: create_client
     :members: